Newberg-Dundee Public Schools

-Newberg School District (29J) is a public school district headquartered in Newberg in the U.S. state of Oregon.
+Newberg-Dundee Public Schools 29J (Sometimes Newberg School District) is a public school district headquartered in Newberg in the U.S. state of Oregon.
 The main office is located at 714 E. Sixth Street in Newberg.

 It is mostly in Yamhill County, where it serves the cities of Newberg and Dundee.
 Portions are in Clackamas County and Washington County.

 Demographics

 In the 2009 school year, the district had 156 students classified as homeless by the Department of Education, or 3.0% of students in the district.

 School Board

 There are seven school board members, each serving four-year terms.